Thomas Luckmann: Early life

-Education
+Educational background

-Luckmann attended high school in Klagenfurt, after he and his family fled Italian occupation in Ljubljana in 1941.
-After escaping being a prisoner of war, Luckmann began studying philosophy and linguistics at the University of Vienna and Innsbruck.
-In 1950 he married Benita Petkevic, with whom he moved to the United States, where he studied at The New School in New York City.
-The couple had three daughters.
+Luckmann attended high school in Klagenfurt, Austria, after he and his family fled Italian occupation in Ljubljana in 1941.
+After the end of the war, Luckmann could return to school in Klagenfurt and pass his exit exams, the "Matura."
+Luckmann began studying philosophy and linguistics at the University of Vienna in 1947 and continued in Innsbruck in 1948, studying different subjects in the social science field.
+He moved to the United States in 1950 with his wife, Benita Petkevic, where he then studied at The New School in New York City.

-It was his time at The New College, did Luckmann begin to discern his career as a sociologist.
-He was introduced to the sociological discipline, was familiarized with Alfred Schütz’s work on sociological phenomenology, and met Peter Berger, where he would later go on to co-author The Social Construction of Reality.
+At The New School, Luckmann began to discern his career as a sociologist.
+He was taught by Alfred Schütz, Dorion Cairns, Albert Salomon, and Carl Meyer, they later became great influence on Luckmann.
+This was when he was first introduced to the sociological discipline, and then he got familiarized with Alfred Schütz's work on sociological phenomenology.
+He went on to meet Peter Berger, where he would later go on to co-author The Social Construction of Reality, which later ended up becoming one of his most notable works.
 Together, he and his colleagues produced some of the most influential sociological works of the 20th century.

 Luckmann never intended to become a sociologist.
 His initial academic interests resided in linguistics, history and philosophy.
-At The New School, Luckmann primarily studied philosophy and chose to study sociology as a second subject after admiring how his teachers specialized in these dual subjects.
+At The New School, Luckmann primarily studied philosophy and chose to study sociology as a second subject, influenced by the professors there.
 For example, Luckmann was introduced to the sociology of religion when his teacher at the time, Carl Meyer, asked him to do field work about churches in Germany after World War II.
-Captivated by his experience in Germany, Luckmann used his fieldwork to pursue a Ph.D in sociology.
+Captivated by his experience in Germany, Luckmann used his fieldwork to pursue a Ph.D. in sociology.
 He obtained his first academic position at Hobart College, in Geneva, New York, before returning to teach at The New School after the death of Alfred Schütz.
-Luckmann was eventually granted a professorship position at The University of Frankfurt in 1965.
+Luckmann was eventually granted a professorship position at the University of Frankfurt in 1965.
 After publishing two books in 1963 and 1966, and several successful essays, Luckmann worked as a professor of Sociology at the University of Konstanz in Germany from 1970 to his retirement, and later professor emeritus.
 It is noted that his time in at Konstanz was marked as an intense period of interdisciplinary work, in which he wrote multiple essays concerning communication, linguistics, literature and history.

-Marriage

-In 1950, Luckmann married Benita Petkevic, who was a Lativan-born social scientist who taught in Austria, Germany.

-Death

-On May 10th 2016, Luckmann died of cancer at the age of 88 at his home in Austria.

-Personal life

-Family

-Luckmann and Benita Petkevic had three children together.